Equidistribution of rational subspaces and their shapes

-Now note that $hu \in L \cap W$ for any $h \in \StSO_L$.
-By a further application of the above variant of Witt's theorem and the fact that $L$ is spanned by anisotropic vectors ($L$ is non-degenerate), we obtain that $L \subset W$.
+Now note that $L \cap W$ is $\StSO_L$-invariant.
+By a further application of the above variant of Witt's theorem and the fact that $L$ is spanned by anisotropic vectors ($L$ is non-degenerate), we obtain that $L \cap W = L$ or equivalently $L \subset W$.
 Thus, we may write $W = L \oplus W'$ where $W'$ is an orthogonal complement to $L$ in $W$ and in particular contained in $L^\perp$.
 The subspace $W'$ must be non-degenerate as $W$ and $L$ are and hence is trivial or contains anisotropic vectors.
 If $W'$ is trivial, $W = L$ and we are done.
 Otherwise, we apply the above variant of Witt's theorem and obtain that $W' = L^\perp$ and $W = V$. \end{proof}

 An analogous statement holds for the relationship between quadratic forms and their special stabilizer groups.

 \begin{Prop} Let $Q_1, Q_2$ be rational quadratic forms on $V$.
 If $\SO_{Q_1} = \SO_{Q_2}$, then $Q_1 = r Q_2$ for some $r \in \Q$. \end{Prop}